ubuntupunk/gpg-prompt/gpg.md

 ## Command List

-This is a list of all gpg commands documented in this file:
+This is a list of all gpg commands documented in this file and used by the accompanying helper programmes and database:

 - `gpg --gen-key`
 - `gpg --full-gen-key`